Princess Agents: Plagiarism allegations

-The source novel 11 Chu Te Gong Huang Fei (11处特工皇妃) was alleged to be plagiarized from several novels including Novoland: Pearl Eclipse (斛珠夫人) by Xiao Ruqin, Novoland: Eagle Flag (九州缥缈录) by Jiang Nan and Kun Lun (昆仑) by Feng Ge etc. In August 2015, the author Xia Xiang Dong'er admitted the allegations of plagiarism.
-In her announcement, she promised to provide a "clean" version in which all the plagiarized parts would be deleted so that the adapted TV series would not infringe the copyrights of the original authors.
+The source novel 11 Chu Te Gong Huang Fei (11处特工皇妃), was alleged to have been plagiarized from several other works, including Novoland: Pearl Eclipse (斛珠夫人) by Xiao Ruqin, Novoland: Eagle Flag (九州缥缈录) by Jiang Nan and Kun Lun (昆仑) by Feng Ge, among others.
+In August 2015, the author Xia Xiang Dong'er admitted to the plagiarism allegations.
+In a public statement, she promised to provide a "clean" version of the novel, in which all plagiarized content would be removed, in order to ensure tha the adapted television series would not infringe upon the copyrights of the original authors.

-When the TV series was first released in June 2017, the original authors still alleged that the TV series contained plots and lines plagiarized from their works.
-Xiao Ruqin, the author of Novoland:Pearl Eclipse (斛珠夫人), posted on Weibo that she would be taking legal actions to protect their copyrighted works.
+When the television series was first released in June 2017, the original authors continued to allege that the adaptation contained plots and dialogue plagiarized from their works.
+Xiao Ruqin, author of Novoland: Pearl Eclipse (斛珠夫人), stated on Weibo that she intended to pursue legal action to protect the copyrights of the original works.